n0tion/n0tion.github.io/_posts/2019-08-30-making-elements-disappear-at-runtime.md

 ---
 Sometimes we find ourselves needing to make changes at runtime.
 This is something I've been encountering more as I get into automation via puppeteer, albeit it's not a common development task for me.

 The importance of the problem in context of what I'm trying to achieve is somewhat trivial, but it's a trivial issue I hadn't encountered until recently.
-I found it interesting and I'm sure there's better ways to do it other than the two methods I will go over.
+I found it interesting and I'm sure there are better ways to do it other than the two methods I will go over.

 ### Automating user flows via puppeteer